 This might not sound like a prejudice.
 Not a damaging one, anyway.
 It paints a generous portrait of teaching as noble and virtuous—a useful antidote to the too-common caricature of educators as lazy, union-fed bureaucrats.
 This ethic of “the greater good,” in fact, helped draw many of us into the profession.
 What we lack in salary and prestige, we make up for in civic-mindedness, in moral conviction, in feeling we’ve taken a high road through our professional life.

 But all this high-mindedness has a dark underbelly.
 In painting the choice to teach as an act of self-sacrifice, I believe that we may harm our schools more than we help them.
 Continue reading

-Every so often, I comb through the Google search terms that have led people to my blog.
+Every month, I comb through the Google search terms that have led people to my blog.
 Then I reply to them as if they were letters.
-It’s pretty fun.
-For me, anyway.
+It’s a thing.